 - Open to using art materials to explore stories, thoughts and feelings where communication is tricky

-- Open to exploring multi-layered stories of strength, resilience and resistance as your preferred picture of the future
+- Open to exploring multi-layered stories of strength and resilience; unearthing your preferences for living going forward

 Who do you work with?